top of page

 Solar panels are designed to withstand high wind speeds and are typically tested according to international standards such as the International Electrotechnical Commission (IEC) 61215.
 This standard evaluates the mechanical strength of PV panels by subjecting them to simulated wind conditions.
 Panels that meet these standards are designed to resist damage from hurricanes and other severe wind events.

 GreenLancer specializes in helping solar installers meet permitting and engineering requirements.
 The GreenLancer network is experienced in designing solar systems that comply with local regulations and standards for wind resilience, ensuring that your installations are safe and meet all necessary solar permitting criteria.
+Create an account to get started.

 Flood-Prone Areas & Solar Panel Durability